How it works

 • Letters from the Food Dude role models

-• DVD episodes featuring the Food Dude role models
+• Video episodes featuring the Food Dude role models

 • Lunchbox at the end of the Phase